kotlyard/Swift-WeatherForecast/README.md

 # lalafoTestApp

-**Swift Language Weather** is an iOS weather app developed in Swift 5 made as test application.
+**Swift Language Weather** is an iOS weather app developed in Swift 5 as test application.
+It uses [openweathermap](https://openweathermap.org/api) to seacrh for forcast.

 ## Screenshots